-The city’s health and social care system faces a number of key challenges, including an ageing population and increases predicted in long-term conditions, including cancer, dementia, cardio vascular and respiratory disease.
+The city’s health and social care system faces a number of key challenges, including an ageing population and increases predicted in long-term conditions, including cancer, dementia, cardiovascular and respiratory disease.

-One Liverpool is a place-based, whole-system plan, setting out how the NHS, Liverpool City Council and other key partners across the city’s health and social care system will come together to establish integrated services.
+One Liverpool is a place-based, whole-system plan, setting out how the local NHS, Liverpool City Council and other key partners across the city’s health and care system will come together to establish integrated services.

 The One Liverpool Plan sets out three main aims:

 This ambition of better health is for all ages and also incorporates mental health, as well as the need to tackle the long term health inequalities that leave the vulnerable and disadvantaged in the city with a poorer experience of care, fewer years of healthy life and earlier death.

 If Liverpool was a village of just 100 people…

 Children are overweight or obese by year 6

 People are living with a long term condition